 There is sort of a software product imperative in SaaS that we all need to remember in order to build really category defining and durable companies.
-And it’s this phrase that I have, which is every product needs to evolve into a platform or it’ll deteriorate into someone else’s feature.
+It’s this phrase that I have, which is every product needs to evolve into a platform or it’ll deteriorate into someone else’s feature.

 We don’t want to lose any of that energy of kind of execution, execution, execution.
-But (00:10:00) look, great founders like great product leaders have to be able to level up into big picture strategy and level down into details.
+But look, great founders like great product leaders have to be able to level up into big picture strategy and level down into details.

-And that’s what makes them truly great leaders for product and often great leaders for the company is they can span that sense of, I can think about a five year, seven year vision and abstract strategy and I can also go toe to toe with the UX designer or the engineers on exactly how that feature should be implemented and the color of blue (00:10:30) on that particular part of the interface.
+That’s what makes them truly great leaders for product and often great leaders for the company is they can span that sense of, I can think about a five year, seven year vision and abstract strategy and I can also go toe to toe with the UX designer or the engineers on exactly how that feature should be implemented and the color of blue on that particular part of the interface.